Before you make a complaint

 - email at [email protected]

-- post to Health Services at 511 Burwood Highway, Wantirna South VIC 3152
+- post to Health Services at 511 Burwood Highway, Wantirna South VIC 3152.

 Late night music and party noise

-If you are being disturbed by after hours noise from music and parties, call the Police Assistance Line on 131 444.
+If you are being disturbed by after-hours noise from music and parties, call the Police Assistance Line on 131 444.

 Commercial or industrial noise

-The EPA investigates commercial and industrial noise.
-This includes noise from:
+The Environment Protection Authority investigates commercial and industrial noise.

 - offices